redis/lettuce/docs/new-features.md

 - Configuration of extended Keep-Alive options through `KeepAliveOptions` (only available for some transports/Java versions).

-- Configuration of netty’s `AddressResolverGroup` through `ClientResources`.
+- Configuration of netty's `AddressResolverGroup` through `ClientResources`.
 Uses `DnsAddressResolverGroup` when `netty-resolver-dns` is on the classpath.